cinchy-co/Documentation/data-syncs/supported-data-sync-sources/file-based-sources/delimited-file.md

 A delimited file is a sequential file with column delimiters.
 Each delimited file is a stream of records, which consists of fields that are ordered by column.
 Each record contains fields for one row.
 Within each row, individual fields are separated by column delimiters.

+## Example use case

-**Example Use Case:** You have a delimited file that contains your Employee information.
+You have a delimited file that contains your Employee information.
 You want to use a batch sync to pull this info into a Cinchy table and liberate your data.

 {% hint style="success" %}
 The Delimited File source supports **batch syncs.**
 {% endhint %}

 {% hint style="danger" %}
-The Delimited File source does not support Geometry, Geography, or Binary data types.
+The Delimited File source doesn't support Geometry, Geography, or Binary data types.
 {% endhint %}

 ## Info tab